 26) Beef and Broccoli

-This solves the “I want takeaway but I can’t deal with the hassle of ordering it” issue.
-Slice the beef thin, so that it stays tender when reheated.
-Also, unless you want it to turn into soup, try not to use too much sauce on the dish.
-Please bring the rice separated so the grains are distinct.
-This is a small detail that expresses: “I thought about the texture,” a type of affection that frequently goes unnoticed.
+This fixes the problem of “I want takeaway but don’t want to bother ordering it”.
+With the beef, slice it thin so the meat stays tender when it is reheated.
+Additionally, if you don’t want the dish to turn into soup, try to avoid adding a lot of sauce.
+For the rice, please bring it separated so the grains are distinct.
+This is a small detail that conveys: “I thought about the texture,” and that is an affection that often goes unappreciated.

 27) Meatloaf Dinner